bridgerust/bridgerust/docs/observability.md

-# Observability in Kabod
+# Observability in Embex

-Kabod provides comprehensive observability through metrics and distributed tracing, enabling you to monitor performance, debug issues, and optimize your vector database operations.
+Embex provides comprehensive observability through metrics and distributed tracing, enabling you to monitor performance, debug issues, and optimize your vector database operations.

 ## Table of Contents